IronCoreLabs/try-cloaked-search/README.md

 ## Dependencies

-To try Cloaked Search you just need a basic *nix installation and docker.
+To try Cloaked Search you just need a basic *nix installation and `docker` + `docker-compose`.
 Some of the commands below also use `jq` for JSON formatting.
 If you don't have `jq`, you can safely remove those portions of the command.

 ## Get Cloaked Search Running